nidhinilesh/AICity_Team25/README.md

 ./darknet detector demo cfg/yolo-aic.data cfg/yolo-aic.cfg yolo-aic_30000.weights 'path to the video to be tested'
 ```

-Our model generated with Darknet and YOLO has a Mean Average Precision (mAP) of 0.31 and it's ranks fourth amongst all the teams.
+Our model generated with Darknet and YOLO has a Mean Average Precision (mAP) of 0.31 and it's ranks fourth amongst all the teams for AIC_1080 dataset.